mputz86/alonzo-testnet-quickstart/README.md

 - [jq](https://stedolan.github.io/jq/)

 ## Setup
+** WARNING: These setup instructions do not work for Alonzo White, which require a different configuration.
+A fix is in progress. **

 Clone this repository and enter the resulting directory.

 Take a look at the `.envrc` file to see what environment variables and path it sets up.
 Enable direnv: